Triangle Tiling: The case $3\alpha + 2\beta = \pi$: Coloring tilings black and white

-\begin{lemma} Let $3\alpha + 2\beta = \pi$ and assume triangle $ABC$ is $N$-tiled by a tile with angles $\alpha$ and $\beta$.
-Suppose $\alpha$ is not a rational multiple of $\pi$.
-Then it is possible to assign a color ``black'' or ``white'' to each of the $N$ tiles in such a way that along each interior edge of the tiling, the triangles on opposite sides of the edge receive opposite colors, and the tile at angle $B$ is black. \end{lemma}
+Then it is possible to assign a color ``black'' or ``white'' to each of the $N$ tiles in such a way that along each interior edge of the tiling, the triangles on opposite sides of the edge receive opposite colors, and the color of one tile at vertex $B$ is specified to be black. \end{lemma}

+{\em Proof}.
+Since $\alpha$, $\beta$, and $\gamma$ are not rational multiples of $\pi$, there are only five tiles total at the vertices of $ABC$, three $\alpha$ angles and two $\beta$ angles, at least one of which must stand alone at a vertex.